pheralb/svgl/src/docs/api.md

 ## Limitations

 The API is currently open to everyone and does not require any authentication.
-However, there is a limit of **50** requests per day per IP address.
+However, there is a limit of **{PUBLIC_SVGL_API_LIMIT}** requests per day.
 If you exceed this limit, you will receive a _429_ error.

 ## Base URL